pyfarm/pyfarm-docs/source/install.rst

 Python Setup
 ------------
 Before installing PyFarm you must install Python.
-Below are the various steps required to install the base Python interpreter and assoicated libraries.
-When linked to a webpage instead of a download please locate the installer package for your architecutre and download it.
+Below are the various steps required to install the base Python interpreter and associated libraries.
+When linked to a web page instead of a download please locate the installer package for your architecture and download it.

 Windows
 +++++++
 Windows requires a little extra work in order to setup Python.
-Unlike platforms such as Linux which make installing a compatable C-complier a simple task Windows adds a few extra steps.
+Unlike platforms such as Linux which make installing a compatible C-compiler a simple task Windows adds a few extra steps.

 Required Downloads
 ~~~~~~~~~~~~~~~~~~
-#. `7-zip <http://www.7-zip.org/download.html>`_ - to extract the iso
+#. `7-zip <http://www.7-zip.org/download.html>`_ - to extract the ISO
 #. `Visual Studio 2008 Express w/SP1 <http://download.microsoft.com/download/E/8/E/E8EEB394-7F42-4963-A2D8-29559B738298/VS2008ExpressWithSP1ENUX1504728.iso>`_
    - used to compile C extensions on the fly
 #. `Python 2.7 MSI Installer <http://python.org/download/releases/2.7.5/>`_ -